-For the financial year ended December 31, 2020, each of the independent directors of the Corporation received compensation comprised of cash fees and a semi-annual RSU grant for serving on the Board.
-The following table sets forth information in respect of all amounts of compensation provided to the directors during the financial year ended December 31, 2020.
+For the financial year ended December 31, 2021, each of the independent directors of the Corporation received compensation comprised of cash fees and a semi-annual RSU grant for serving on the Board.
+The following table sets forth information in respect of all amounts of compensation provided to the directors during the financial year ended December 31, 2021.

-Name (1) Fees Earned (\$) (2) Share- based Awards (\$) (4) Option- based Awards (\$) Non-equity Incentive Plan Compensation (\$) Pension Value (\$) All Other Compensation (\$) Total Compensation (\$) Stephen C. Akerfeldt 25,000 8,190 - Nil Nil Nil 33,190 Timothy M. Elliott 40,247 13,342 - Nil Nil Nil 53,589 Syed Hasan Akbar Kazmi Nil Nil - Nil Nil Nil Nil Stephen C. Smith 107,325(3) Nil - Nil Nil Nil 107,325 Frank J. Turner 25,000 8,190 - Nil Nil Nil 33,190
+Name (1) Fees Earned (\$) (2) Share- based Awards (\$) (4) Option- based Awards (\$) Non-equity Incentive Plan Compensation (\$) Pension Value (\$) All Other Compensation (\$) Total Compensation (\$) Stephen C. Akerfeldt 62,500 31,189 ı Nil Nil Nil 93,689 Timothy M. Elliott 75,108 49,113 - Nil Nil Nil 124,221 Syed Hasan Akbar Kazmi Nil Nil - Nil Nil Nil Nil Stephen C. Smith 100,288(3) Nil - Nil Nil Nil 100,288 Frank J. Turner 62,500 31,189 - Nil Nil Nil 93,689

-- Information for Mr. Farooq, the Corporation's Chief Executive Officer, is provided under "Executive Compensation Summary Compensation Table for Named Executive Officers" above. - (2) In 2020, independent directors received a cash retainer of \$25,000 per annum.
-Mr. Elliott, as Chairman of the Board, received a cash retainer of USD30,000, which was converted into Canadian dollars using the average rate of conversion reported by the Bank of Canada for 2020 as follows: \$1.00 = 0.7459 USD. - (3) Represents compensation of USD80,000 paid to Mr. Smith by JS North Asia Investments Limited, an external consultant retained by the Corporation that is attributable to services provided by Mr. Smith to the Corporation, such amount converted into Canadian dollars using the daily average rate of conversion reported by the Bank of Canada for 2020 as follows: \$1.00 = 0.7459 USD.
+- (1) Information for Mr. Farooq, the Corporation's Chief Executive Officer, is provided under "Executive Compensation Summary Compensation Table for Named Executive Officers" above. - (2) In 2021, independent directors received a cash retainer of \$25,000 per annum, plus additional compensation for acting as members of an independent committee formed for the purpose of considering a confidential matter.
+Mr. Elliott, as Chairman of the Board, received a cash retainer of USD30,000, which was converted into Canadian dollars using the average rate of conversion reported by the Bank of Canada for 2021 as follows: \$1.00 = 0.7977 USD. - (3) Represents compensation of USD80,000 paid to Mr. Smith by JS North Asia Investments Limited, an external consultant retained by the Corporation that is attributable to services provided by Mr. Smith to the Corporation, such amount converted into Canadian dollars using the daily average rate of conversion reported by the Bank of Canada for 2021 as follows: \$1.00 = 0.7977 USD.
 See "Interest of Informed Persons in Material Transactions" below.
 Mr. Smith receives no director fees directly from the Corporation. - (4) Represents the grant date fair value of share-based awards granted to the directors determined in accordance with International Financial Reporting Standards as adopted by the International Accounting Standards Board.
 Share-based awards under the RSU Plan are not vested on the date of grant and vest one-third on the first anniversary of the date of grant, one-third on the second anniversary of the date of grant and one-third on the third anniversary of the date of grant.
 The grant date fair value of the RSUs was based on the five-day volume weighted average trading price of the Common Shares on the TSX-V prior to the applicable grant date.